ErichBSchulz/clif/README.md

 # Testing

+Because Erich is clueless and currently on CiviCRM 4.6 for a bit longer you need to declare an environment variable so phpunit test codes can find the bits of CiviCRM it needs:

+    declare -x CIVICRM_ROOT="[[your module path]]/civicrm"

+With that hack you can then
-You can run the unit tests of core classes with phpunit from within the root directory:
+run the unit tests of core classes with phpunit from within the root directory:

     phpunit tests